How Inflammation And Depression Are Linked

 This is a good thing when it's working properly, but if your body is continuing to be inflamed when there is not disease, infection, or bacteria to fight, it leads to chronic inflammation.
 Chronic inflammation has been linked with many other diseases including stroke and heart disease.
 It can also be connected with autoimmune disorders.
 That's why it's important to make sure that you are taking the steps to control inflammation in your body.

 Recent studies are showing how inflammation is connected to depression in multiple ways.
-There are many theories on the connection, and science seems to be working to prove some of them.
+There are many working theories on the connection.

 According to an article on Medical News Today, researchers recently conducted a test on 40 individuals.
 Twenty of the patients were diagnosed with depression and to the other twenty were control participants that showed no symptoms.
 When doing PET scans of the individuals, the results showed that there was, "significant swelling in the brains of the individuals with depression, and that the swelling was most severe among the participants with the most severe depression."